guardstrikelab/carla_apollo_bridge/README.md

 <!-- ABOUT THE PROJECT -->
-## About Carla Apollo Bridge
+## About
-Carla Apollo Bridge aims to provide a data and control bridge for the communication between the latest version of Carla and Apollo.
-It was tested with Carla 0.9.13 and Apollo [master branch](https://github.com/ApolloAuto/apollo/commit/aa0c5eb66189b86a724206305712cfb337c07619) (newer than v7.0.0)
+This project aims to provide a data and control bridge for the communication between Carla and Apollo.
+It was tested with Carla 0.9.13 and the Apollo [master branch](https://github.com/ApolloAuto/apollo/commit/aa0c5eb66189b86a724206305712cfb337c07619) (newer than v7.0.0)

 ![image](docs/images/demo.gif)